-- 9.1.1 All newly appointed CIC should be given training on the following topics: - (a) items to be covered at pre-flight briefing: - (i) allocation of cabin crew stations and responsibilities; - (ii) aircraft type and equipment fit; - (iii) area, route and type of operation; and - (iv) any special category passengers such as infants, disabled or stretcher cases, etc. - (b) co-operation with the crew: - (i) discipline, responsibilities and chain of command; - importance of co-ordination and communications; and (ii) - (iii) action in the event of pilot incapacitation. - review of legal and operator's requirements pertaining to cabin safety: (C) - passenger safety briefing, safety cards; (i) - securing of galleys; (ii) - (iii) stowage of cabin baggage; - restrictions on use of portable electronic device; (iv) - (V) procedure during turbulence; - procedures when re-fuelling with passengers on board; and (vi) - (vii) documentation - Human Factors and Crew Resource Management, including participation in flight simulator (d) LOFT exercise if practicable; - (e) accident and incident reporting;
+- 9.1.1 All newly appointed in-charge cabin crew member should be given training on the following topics: - (a) items to be covered at pre-flight briefing:

-- (f) flight and duty times limitations and rest requirements; - (g) safety on the ramp; - (h) aircraft diversion involving emergency first aid cases; - (i) minimum equipment list; - (j) aviation security matters; and - (k) use of automated external defibrillators. (if carried)
+- (i) allocation of cabin crew stations and responsibilities; - (ii) aircraft type and equipment fit; - (iii) area, route and type of operation; and - (iv) any special category passengers such as infants, disabled or stretcher cases, etc. - (b) co-operation with the crew: - (i) discipline, responsibilities and chain of command; - (ii) importance of co-ordination and communications; and - (iii) action in the event of pilot incapacitation. - (c) review of legal and operator's requirements pertaining to cabin safety: - (i) passenger safety briefing, safety cards; - (ii) securing of galleys; - (iii) stowage of cabin baggage; - (iv) restrictions on use of portable electronic device; - (v) procedure during turbulence; - (vi) procedures when re-fuelling with passengers on board; and - (vii) documentation. - (d) Human Factors and Crew Resource Management, including participation in flight simulator LOFT exercise if practicable; - (e) accident and incident reporting; - (f) flight and duty times limitations and rest requirements; - (g) safety on the ramp; - (h) aircraft diversion involving emergency first aid cases; - (i) minimum equipment list; - (j) aviation security matters; and - (k) use of automated external defibrillators. (if carried)